ssnake/threads_pad/README.md

 *filter_job_logs* is a view helper.
 It prevents from getting logs into html page more then one.

 **Important!**
 It works with rails *session*.
 So you must specify *csrf* in your ajax request.
-In other case your page will flooded with logs:
+In other case your page will be flooded with logs:

     $.ajax({
 		url:"/main/status",